bonnopc/dse-financial-toolkit/nextjs-dividend-viewer/README.md

 # DSE Dividend Viewer - Next.js

 A modern web application for viewing and analyzing Dhaka Stock Exchange (DSE) dividend data with comprehensive financial health scoring.
+This application now integrates with the DSE API for real-time data fetching and management.

 ## Features